Street Fighter (UDON comics): Akuma

 After spending years in Tokyo and learning more about the value of power, Akuma returns to the dojo to complete his training to become the ultimate fighter.
 Goutetsu sends Akuma to the mountains with the rest of his students to seek enlightenment by meditating for days without food or provisions.
 Akuma and Gouken are the only students who succeed.
-For their final test, Goutetsu's assistant, Retsu, reveals to them that the group of men who killed their father reside in a village below the mountains.
+For their final test, Goutetsu's assistant, Retsu, reveals to them that the men who killed their father reside in a village below the mountains.
 Gouken refuses to harm them, as he believes he should use his training to protect others.
-However, Akuma mercilessly punishes them and burns down the village.
-Before he dies, the leader of the assassins reveals he knew where to find Akuma's family because he was also trained by Goutetsu and was given the same final test.
+Akuma, however, mercilessly punishes them and burns down the village.
+Before he dies, the leader reveals he knew where to find Akuma's family because Goutetsu gave him the same test.
 Blaming Goutetsu for his father's demise, Akuma challenges his master in a fight to the death at the dojo.
 Despite Goutetsu's attempts to convince him to abandon the Dark Hado, Akuma embraces it and murders his master.

 Ten years later, Gouken has raised the sole survivor of the village Akuma burned down as his adoptive son and named him Ryu.
 He and Retsu live in a dojo in the wilderness and train Ryu in Ansatsuken.
 After traveling for three months in Japan, Retsu informs Gouken that Akuma resides in a home built on the steepest peaks outside the Eastern falls waiting for a worthy opponent to face him.
 Gouken tries to convince his brother to return home, but Akuma refuses and goads Gouken into fighting him.
 Akuma loses the fight and falls down the cliff after refusing his brother's help, preferring to walk his own path alone.